 Since public and private education expenditures are imperfect substitutes, private education expenditure will be greater than zero only if parental human capital, h_t , is sufficiently high.
-Clearly it is necessary that human capital be large enough to finance subsistence consumption, inclusive of taxes, before a household chooses private expenditure above zero.
-This is evident in (7), where \bar{e}t is positive only if human capital is at least large enough to finance subsistence consumption, after all taxes.
+Clearly it is necessary that human capital be large enough to finance subsistence consumption, inclusive of taxes, before a household chooses positive private expenditure.
+This is evident in Equation (7), where \bar{e}t is positive only if human capital is at least large enough to finance subsistence consumption, after all taxes.
 However, this is not sufficient for the household's private expenditures to be positive.
-If public spending is sufficiently high, the right hand side of (6) will be negative even though \bar{e}t is positive, implying a corner solution of zero private spending on education for the household.
+If public spending is sufficiently high a corner solution of zero private spending on education for the household obtains.

 Therefore, there is a cutoff level of human capital below which private school expenditure is zero.
 This level may exceed the level necessary to finance subsistence consumption.
 This means that households may well choose zero private education expenditures even though their income permits them to consume beyond the subsistence level.
-We summarize by denoting the cutoff parental human capital level below which parents choose zero private education spending, \hat{h} , in relation to subsistence consumption:
+The cutoff parental human capital level below which parents choose zero private education spending, \hat{h} is given by

-$$\hat{h}t \ge \frac{(1 + \tau_c)\underline{c}}{(1 - \tau_L)w_t}.\tag{8}$$
+$$\hat{h}t \ge \frac{(1+\tau_c)\underline{c}}{(1-\tau_L)w_t}.\tag{8}$$